An atlas of photonic and plasmonic materials for cathodoluminescence microscopy: Abstract

 \section{Abstract}

 \textbf{Abstract.} Cathodoluminescence (CL) microscopy has emerged as a powerful tool for investigating the optical properties of materials at the nanoscale, offering unique insights into the behavior of photonic and plasmonic materials under electron excitation.
-We introduce an atlas of bulk CL spectra for a range of materials widely used in photonics and plasmonics.
-Through a combination of experimental CL spectroscopy and Monte Carlo simulations, we characterize electron penetration depth and energy deposition, offering a foundational reference for interpreting CL spectra and understanding material behavior under electron excitation.
-By capturing CL signal from a diverse range of materials, this atlas provides insights into the intrinsic emission properties essential for material selection and design in photonic and plasmonic device engineering.
+We introduce an atlas of bulk CL spectra and intensity for a broad range of materials used in photonics and plasmonics.
+Through a combination of experimental CL microscopy and Monte Carlo simulations, we characterize spectra and intensity of coherent and incoherent CL, electron penetration depth and energy deposition, offering a foundational reference for interpreting CL signals and understanding material behavior under electron excitation.
+Our atlas captures CL signals across a wide range of materials, offering valuable insight into intrinsic emission properties for informed material selection and device design in photonics and plasmonics.

 \keywords{coherent and incoherent cathodoluminescence, photonics, plasmonics, scanning electron microscope, transition radiation, angular radiation spectrum, band-gap luminescence, quantum emitters, exciton}